 - Homestead Improvement Exemption.

-In addition, the Senior Citizens Real Estate Tax Deferral Program allows persons 65 years of age and older, who have a total household income of less than $40,000 and meet certain other qualifications, to defer all or part of the real estate taxes and special assessments on their principal residences.
-The deferral is similar to a loan against the property's market value and a lien is filed on the property in order to ensure repayment of the deferral.
+In addition, the Senior Citizens Real Estate Tax Deferral Program allows people 65 years of age and older who have a total household income of less than $55,000 and meet certain other qualifications to defer all or part of the real estate taxes and special assessments on their principal residences.
+The deferral is similar to a loan against the property's market value, and a lien is filed on the property in order to ensure repayment of the deferral.

 Inheritance and estate taxes